paxdotdev/pax/README.md

 You'll notice a few moving pieces here:

 #### Template and settings

+`<Rectangle fill=/*some value*/> ...`

-  - Each component declares a template in an XML-like syntax, which describes how its UI should be displayed.
-  - Any element in that template can have settings assigned as XML key-value pairs.
+Each component declares a template in an XML-like syntax, which describes how its UI should be displayed.
+Any element in that template can have its settings assigned as XML key-value pairs.

 #### Expressions

+Properties can have literal values, like `transform=translate(200,200)` or `fill=Color::rgba(100%, 100%, 0%, 100%)`

+Or values can be dynamic *expressions*, like:
+`transform=@{translate(200,y_counter) * rotate(self.rotation_counter)}` or `fill=@{Color::rgba(self.red_amount, self.green_amount, 0%, 100%)}`

-  - Notice the two `@`-signs in the template above.
-Those signal to the Pax compiler that the subsequent symbol(s) are dynamic, and should be evaluated in the context of the host codebase.  `@self.handle_click` points to a function as an event handler, and `transform=@{ ... }` calculates the contents of the `{}` block and passes a return value.
+Notice the `@`-signs — these signal to the Pax compiler that the subsequent symbol(s) are dynamic, and should be evaluated in the context of the host codebase.
+The contents of the `{}` block are evaluated and the return value is bound to the setting.

-  - The mechanism behind this is in fact a whole language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.
+The mechanism behind this is in fact a whole language, a sub-grammar of Pax called 'Pax Expression Language' or PAXEL for short.[3]

-  - PAXEL expressions are distinctive in a few ways:
+PAXEL expressions are distinctive in a few ways:
-     - Any PAXEL expression must be a pure function of its inputs and must be side-effect free
+     - Any PAXEL expression must be a pure function of its inputs and must be side-effect free.
+E.g. there's simply no way in the PAXEL language to _set_ a value.
      - As a result of the above, PAXEL expressions may be aggressively cached and recalculated only when inputs change.
      - In spirit, expressions act a lot like spreadsheet formulas

+#### Event handlers

+`on_click=@self.handle_click` binds a the `handle_click` method defined in the host codebase to the built-in `click` event which Pax fires when a user clicks the mouse on this element.
+Events fire as "interrupts" and are allowed to execute arbitrary, side-effectful, imperative logic.

+It is in event handlers that you will normally change property values (e.g. `self.red_amount.set(/*new value*/)`, where `self.red_amount` is referenced in the Expression example above.)

+Pax includes a number of built-in lifecycle events like `pre_render` and user interaction events like `on_click` and `on_tap`.

 #### Components all the way down
   - This example declares a Pax component called `HelloWorld`.
 Every Pax UI is a component at its root, which comprises other components in its template.
 Another program or file could import `HelloWorld` and include it in its template as `<HelloWorld num_clicks=4 />`
-  - Special primitives are included with Pax core and may be authored by anyone.
+  - Special primitives are included with Pax core but these may be also be extended and authored by anyone.
 These primitives (`Rectangle` in the example above) have access to the core engine and drawing APIs, which is how `Rectangle` draws itself.
-Other built-in primitives include `Text`, `Frame` (clipping), `Group`, `Ellipse`, and `Path`.
+Other built-in primitives include `Text`, `Frame` (clipping), `Group`, `Ellipse`, `Image`, and `Path` — as well as (forthcoming) form controls like `DropDownList` and `TextBox`.

 ## Current status & support

 Pax is in its early days but has ambitions to mature robustly.